 As you’re looking at how to afford college, where you send your students makes a tremendous difference.
 Some schools are much more generous with aid than others.
 But how do you know?

 We’ve done a lot of the work for you.
-If you’d like more information on targeting affordable schools, take a look at our college funding toolkit today!
+If you’d like more information on targeting affordable schools, take a look at our College Insights tool today!

 CONNECT WITH OTHER PARENTS TRYING TO FIGURE OUT HOW TO PAY FOR COLLEGE